 I rated Cursed Child five stars, but I have to agree: this should not be considered a part of the Harry Potter series.
 This is too far a departure from the novelization of Harry’s story to be justified as a part of the series.
 Once you can accept that, it’s actually a really nice read.

 Obviously I can’t talk about everything, but some highlights…

 Things I Didn’t Like About Cursed Child:

-– I’m not sure that the fate of Voldemort could rest so heavily on Cedric Diggory’s shoulders, nor am I sure that Cedric’s merely being humiliated would lead him to turn in such a huge way.
+- I’m not sure that the fate of Voldemort could rest so heavily on Cedric Diggory’s shoulders, nor am I sure that Cedric’s merely being humiliated would lead him to turn in such a monumental way.

 Things I Did Like About Cursed Child:

 - I loved the bits that, I’m sure, J.K.
 Rowling had her hand in.
 The idea of Voldemort having a child (!!!) was a really pleasant plot surprise.
 I also really like that Draco’s son was suspected of being said child.